ido-ofir/core.reactor/README.md

 # core.reactor
-a React studio for core
+a React studio for core.

-!!!